Top 20: Best Used Family Cars

 Comfort is the main benefit of the C-Class - your children may well be so comfortable in the back seats that they'll doze off (here's hoping!).
 The materials are high-end and the whole car feels well put together, so the kids will have a hard time wrecking it.

 It's one of the most practical saloons around in terms of cubby spaces; there are large door bins in the front and rear, while the glovebox and boot are big too.
-Look look out for cars with the optional double panoramic sunroof - the kids will love it!
+Look out for cars with the optional double panoramic sunroof - the kids will love it.

-Things like safety - this is a five-star rated car, according to Euro NCAP, thanks to its standard-fit suite of airbags and electronic safety systems.
-It's the little things that set the Passat apart, like the the storage surfaces and cubby holes being lined with either rubber or felt, to stop things rattling around.
+Things like safety - this is a five-star rated car, according to Euro NCAP - thanks to its standard-fit suite of airbags and electronic safety systems.
+It's the little things that set the Passat apart, like the storage surfaces and cubby holes being lined with either rubber or felt, to stop things rattling around.

 Diesel models are the most popular because of their impressive fuel economy, but petrol versions are available, too.

-Bring a touch of sheer class to the school run by turning up in a Jaguar XE.
+Bring a touch of class to the school run by turning up in a used Jaguar XE.
 This smartly-styled medium-sized cat, sorry, saloon, offers everything its German counterparts can muster, but it was proudly built right here in Britain.
-This shows in the driving experience - it handles all of Britain's lumps, bumps twists and turns extremely well.
+This shows in the driving experience - it handles all of Britain's lumps, bumps, twists and turns extremely well.